 What you see on your payslip

-You don’t need to do anything to get tax relief on your pension contributions.
+You don’t need to do anything to get tax relief at the basic rate on your pension contributions.
 There are 2 types of arrangements:

 - net pay

 Check with your employer or pension provider which arrangement your workplace pension uses.
 This determines what you’ll see on your payslip.